BoraSoylu/fw-backend/README.md

 Rate limiting involves limiting the rate at which clients can make requests to our application.
 This can help prevent abuse and ensure that the application remains performant.

+## What does Farazy mean?

+Farazi means imaginary in Turkish and since this is a project about imaginary crypto wallets I thought it would be fitting to use a "tech version" of the original word.